Biden to speak on Ukraine crisis Tuesday as US official says the 'beginning of an invasion' is happening – KION546

 There are substantial numbers of Russian troops close to the borders with the newly recognized republics.
 But CNN has not seen social media video nor satellite imagery showing newly arrived Russian units inside either of the separatist-held regions of Luhansk and Donetsk.

+The US continues to assess it is still possible Putin moves ahead with a fuller invasion, and Western officials are being vigilant for additional indicators, according to two US officials briefed on the assessment.
+There may be window of dry weather, making it easier for the Russians to move heavy equipment, along with cloud cover that could help obscure movements.
+Still, one of the officials acknowledged “we don’t know what his next move will be.”

-The developments were unfolding as Russian President Vladimir Putin ordered Russian troops into two separatist-held regions of Eastern Ukraine after declaring them independent.
+The developments were unfolding as Putin ordered Russian troops into two separatist-held regions of Eastern Ukraine after declaring them independent.
 Biden, responding in the hours after Putin signed the orders, issued a narrow set of restrictions limiting financial activity in the two regions.

 But he was expected to go further a day later after consulting with European allies and processing new information showing Russia continuing apace with preparations for an imminent assault on Ukraine.
 It wasn’t clear yet what new consequences Biden would impose, or whether they would amount to the entirety of the harsh punishment he and other leaders have been promising should an invasion proceed.

 As he was readying the announcement, the US was coordinating with allies in Europe in the hopes of averting a full-scale war.
-White House officials said it was possible Biden could address the situation in person later Tuesday.
+Earlier, Germany said it was halting certification of the Nord Stream 2 gas pipeline, a step US leaders had been pressing for as the crisis heats up.

+“With regard to the latest developments, we need to reassess the situation also with regard to Nord Stream 2.
+It sounds very technocratic but it is the necessary administrative step in order to stop certification of the pipeline,” Chancellor Olaf Scholz said in Berlin.

+The 750-mile pipeline was completed in September but has not yet received final certification from German regulators.
+Without that, natural gas cannot flow through the Baltic Sea pipeline from Russia to Germany.

 “We envisioned waves of sanctions that we would roll out on Russia if and as it continues to take steps down the path toward war, which we believe that they are doing.
 We’ve said that there is another way to do this, they could pursue diplomacy.
 The action they took yesterday was a big step, frankly, away from diplomacy and toward conflict, and we’re going to impose sanctions in response to that,” he said.

-Note: This story has been updated to reflect the White House changing the timing of Biden’s address and additional developments on Tuesday.